Join foodies, farmers and fresh produce lovers at one of the city's oldest and most iconic destinations.

 A newer icon, in the form of a public art piece, has recently been installed outside of the market.
 “Raising the Barn” by Aluminum Quilting Society coordinated by artist David Hind.
 It’s inspired by the concept of raising a barn – the process that brings together neighbours, families, friends and even strangers in a sense of community.

-One of the notable additions is the Flying G’Nosh – an extension of the already popular food truck.
-Mandeep serves dishes inspired by Indian cuisine and makes all the sauces from scratch.
-You can still find some of your favorites from his food truck menu at the stall like his tandoori chicken tacos or paneer tacos (pictured above).
-He’s always working on new menu items – watch out for his butter chicken meatballs.
+Flying G'Nosh serves dishes inspired by Indian cuisine and makes all their sauces from scratch.
+You can still find some of your favorites from owner Mandeep's food truck menu here like his tandoori chicken tacos or paneer tacos (pictured above).

 The Mexican Kitchen by Carlota offers North East Mexican style food made from her grandma's recipe.
 Everything is made in-house except the tortilla.
 The menu is gluten free and has vegan and vegetarian options.
 Try her Pozole soup made with five different kinds of chili - you can get it with vegetables or with chicken.